slashley127/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 * Helpful resource [Brokers and Replication factors](https://youtu.be/ZOU7PJWZU9w)

 #### What was the most fascinating aspect of Kafka to you while learning?

+* Example - stream of tweets
+* Really large Kafka cluster with maybe 1000 partitions -- want data distributed mostly evenly between partitions
+  * What is used to determine which partition it goes to? -- something that is meaningful to downstream consumers
+  * Probably seeing tweets from one person in order - maybe hash based on twt handle, twts from one user will always go to the same partition
+  * looking for even distribution while also being organized for downstream consumers